 The most common symptoms of gastroenteritis are (8):

-- Diarrhea that lasts for two to four days (loose and watery stools at least thrice in 24 hours)
+- Diarrhea that lasts for two to four or several days (loose and watery stools at least thrice in 24 hours or more than the usual stool frequency of that person)

 - Abdominal pain